LIHI Certificate #53 - Bear River Project, Idaho

 Waters within the project reach are used for irrigation and power generation.
 Water quality monitoring has occurred several times at the developments to determine the project’s impacts on temperature, dissolved oxygen, nutrients, and turbidity.
 The primary concern with water quality at the project is excess sediment which was mitigated via the elimination of peaking events and the establishment of a maximum ramping rate.
 The Idaho Department of Environmental Quality has noted that the project is not contributing to exceedances of water quality standards.

-No anadromous fish species have been noted in the project area.
+No migratory fish species have been noted in the project area.
 Additionally, there are limited numbers of native fish in Bear River, thus fish entrainment has not been a significant issue at the project.
-Bear River has been targeted for restoration, enhancement, and protection activities for riverine fisheries with a particular focus on the Bonneville cutthroat trout.
-A Restoration Study Plan was implemented to establish baseline habitat conditions and fish passage obstruction and diversion information in order to better conserve this species.
+The Bear River has been targeted for restoration, enhancement, and protection activities for riverine fisheries with a particular focus on the Bonneville cutthroat trout (BCT) in areas outside of the Project.
+A BCT Restoration program was implemented to provide off-site mitigation and restoration of habitat for BCT and other aquatic species.

-PLUS-Standard: The project owner provides annual funding of over $500,000 to support habitat conservation measures in areas impacted by the project.
+PLUS-Standard: The project owner provides significant annual funding to support habitat conservation measures in areas impacted by the project.
 Dedicated buffer zones have also been established around the project areas.
 Collectively, approximately 1,637 acres have been designated conservation lands.

-Threatened or endangered species potentially present in the project vicinity include the bald eagle, Canada lynx, Ute’s ladies’ tresses, Kelsey’s phlox, and red glasswort.
+Threatened or endangered species potentially present in the project vicinity include the bald eagle, Canada lynx, yellow-billed cuckoo, and Ute’s ladies’ tresses.
 Consultation with the US Fish and Wildlife Service concluded that project operations are not likely to adversely impact any of the listed species.

 The three developments each support several historic or archaeological sites.
 In total, the project has over 60 sites of historic or archaeological significance, thus a Historic Properties Management Plan was developed to protect and manage these properties.
-Annual reports of activities concerning these sites are filed with the State Historic Preservation Office, the US Bureau of Land Management, and the Shoshone-Bannock Tribes.
+Annual reports of activities concerning these sites are filed with the State Historic Preservation Office, US Bureau of Land Management, and the Shoshone-Bannock Tribes.
 Project operational staff receive cultural resources training to ensure proper stewardship of the properties.
+Interpretative signage regarding historical resources and traditional cultural properties are installed at sites throughout the project reaches.

-Recreational resources at the project include two campgrounds managed by the Bureau of Land Management, put-in/take-out access points in the Grace bypass and Oneida downstream reach, and whitewater releases conducted in consultation with American Whitewater.
-Additionally, the project provides funding to the Bureau of Land Management and Caribou and Franklin County for management of the recreational sites in the project vicinity.
+Recreational resources at the project include two campgrounds managed by the Bureau of Land Management; two parks/marinas managed by Caribou County; several day-use areas; put-in/take-out access points in the Grace bypass and Oneida downstream reach, and whitewater releases conducted in consultation with American Whitewater.
+Additionally, the project provides funding to the Bureau of Land Management and Caribou and Franklin counties for management of the recreational sites in the project vicinity.
 Public access is provided free of charge to the reservoirs and downstream reaches of the projects.

 Compliance Status